IAmMoltony/ds-craft/scripts/README.md

 The TODOs Lister script lists all TODOs which are present in the source code of the game.

+By default, file names which contain TODOs are bold.
+If your terminal doesn't support the ANSI escape sequence to make text bold or it doesn't support ANSI sequences at all or you don't want file names to be bold, you can pass the `--no-bold` flag, which disables bold text.

 Example output:

 ```bash